Sotnia: Zhinocha Sotnia (Women's Squad)

-Between 2013 and 2014 Ukrainian women and males were able to both equally participate at Kyiv's Maidan Nezalezhnosti protesting for their rights.
+Between 2013 and 2014 Ukrainian women and men were able to both equally participate at Kyiv's Maidan Nezalezhnosti protesting for their rights.
 However, women were excluded from the more violent activities, where their contributions became largely unknowable.
-By 2014, Nadia Parfan organised and created a “Night of Women’s Solidarity” leading a group of feminists to Maidan.
-Dissatfication grew amongst the women protest and the continued exclusion for the Maiden square grew a new phenomenon known as the “Women's Squad” (Zhinocha Sotnia), an all-women self-defense brigade.
-The translation is “Women's Hundred”, this use of “hundred” is referred to a common grouping of soldiers into squads of hundred.
+By 2014, Nadia Parfan organised and created a "Night of Women's Solidarity" leading a group of feminists to Maidan.
+Dissatisfaction grew amongst the women protest and the continued exclusion for the Maiden square grew a new phenomenon known as the "Women's Squad" (Zhinocha Sotnia), an all-women self-defense brigade.
+The translation is "Women's Hundred", this use of "hundred" is referred to a common grouping of soldiers into squads of hundred.

-Women would protest feminist initiatives and discussions about their role in Ukraine’s past and future, which explored both nationalism and military contexts.
-The Maidan created a place where women were able to protest and be herd in a public space.
-Provided Ukraine’s feminists with brand new opportunities to articulate divergent and familiar outlooks on women's lives through activism, social change and national sovereignty.
+Women would protest feminist initiatives and discussions about their role in Ukraine's past and future, which explored both nationalism and military contexts.
+The Maidan created a place where women were able to protest and be heard in a public space.
+Provided Ukraine's feminists with brand new opportunities to articulate divergent and familiar outlooks on women's lives through activism, social change and national sovereignty.

 Terek Wolf Sotnia

 Russian nationalism and Russian Monarchism has been increasing since the fall of the Soviet Union.
 By April 2014, Russian Special Forces were operating in Ukraine to destabilise the country.
 These were known as the Terek Wolf Sotnia, is a group of members who have been identified as mysterious and ideologically questionable.
 Their profiles can be identified seen as V shape insignia of black green and red tricolor.
 Including ahead of a wolf in front.
 The disguised men appear to be Russian citizens, however others claim to be natives of Crimea or from Eastern Ukraine.
-These men all share similar commonalities, claiming to be Fascist and ultra-nationalist, claiming to defend Eastern Ukraine from Fascist operating in the Ukraine.
+These men all share similar commonalities, claiming to be fascist and ultra-nationalist, claiming to defend Eastern Ukraine from fascists operating in Ukraine.

 Tikhon karetniy is a Russian member of the Belorechensk Cossack community.
-Photos were posted to the community showing his involvement in the seizures in Solviansk also known as the “Terek Wolf Sotnia”.
+Photos were posted to the community showing his involvement in the seizures in Solviansk also known as the "Terek Wolf Sotnia".

+Croatia

+During Second World War and the Croatian War of Independence, many Croatian units bore the name satnija, and their leaders were called satnici (singular: satnik).
+This rank still exists in the Croatian army and is equivalent to a captain.